Codecademy/docs/content/css/concepts/transform-functions/terms/transform-style/transform-style.md

   - "paths/full-stack-engineer-career-path"
 ---

-Specifies if an elements children are positioned in 3D space or flattened.
+The `transform-style` property specifies if an element's children are positioned in 3D space or flattened.

 ## Syntax